mvsalazar/personal-website-template/README.md

 Because the data is structured, it’s also easy to scale.
 If you decide to pull content from a database or API in the future, you can adapt the existing format with minimal changes.

+### 📸 Profile picture
+In the directory `src/assets` ensure that you replace the `profile_picture.png` file with your own profile picture.
+The name needs to be the same.

 ---
 ## 🚀 Features